AriFordsham/GHCWiki/building/quick-start.md

 <sub>This step isn't necessary if you obtained the source from a tar archive.</sub>

+The ghc binary is required in order to build ghc.
+If you don't have it, install it through [ghcup](https://www.haskell.org/ghcup/) or the [Haskell platform](https://www.haskell.org/platform/).

 Next, run the `./configure` script followed by `make` to start the build: